isomerpages/moe-stanthonyspri/_visual-and-performing-arts/Contemporary Dance.md

 description: ""
 variant: tiptap
 ---
-<p>The Contemporary Dance CCA offers students an engaging platform to express
+<p>The Contemporary Dance CCA provides students with an engaging platform
-themselves through dance, creativity and performance.
-It introduces a dynamic blend of dance styles such as ballet, modern, lyrical and hip hop, allowing students to explore a wide range of movements and rhythms.
+to express themselves through dance, creativity, and performance.
+It introduces a dynamic blend of dance styles, including ballet, modern, lyrical, and hip hop, allowing students to explore a wide range of movements and rhythms.
 Through this CCA, students can nurture their creativity, build confidence and develop essential values such as teamwork, discipline and resilience.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Contempdance1.jpg">
 </div>